Bladder Cancer: Immunotherapy

 - Pain when you urinate

-- Blood or clots in your urine
+- Bloody urine, or even blood clots in your urine

-Side effects of systemic immunotherapy can include:
+Depending on what type of medicine is used, side effects of systemic immunotherapy can include:

 - Appetite loss